atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Building location (GPS coordinates): -75.19384, 39.95093

-- Braille/tactile signage: There *is* Braille/tactile signage.
-Braille for classroom signs.
+- Braille/tactile signage: There *is* Braille/tactile signage: Braille for classroom signs.
 Braille signs are sometimes too high to comfortably reach in a wheelchair.

 ### Building Features